The average pay for a Senior Credit Officer is $50.50 per hour.

 Popular Skills for Senior Credit Officer

-Senior Credit Officers who responded to the survey indicated only a few skills that they use on the job.
-Most notably, facility with Loan Underwriting, Commercial Loans, and Risk Management / Risk Control are correlated to pay that is significantly above average, leading to increases of 23 percent, 20 percent, and 12 percent, respectively.
-Skills that seem to negatively impact pay include Financial Analysis.
-Those educated in Financial Analysis tend to be well versed in Loan Underwriting.
+Senior Credit Officers who responded to the survey report just a handful of professional skills.
+Most notably, skills in Commercial Loans, Loan Underwriting, Risk Management / Risk Control, and Credit Control are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
+Skills that pay less than market rate include Financial Analysis.
+Most people familiar with Financial Analysis also know Loan Underwriting.

 Pay by Experience Level for Senior Credit Officer